 Gigabyte’s adds to the formula a pretty solid set of features, which includes solid cooling thanks to the Gigabyte Radeon RX 6600 Eagle’s triple fan arrangement and a large heatsink that extends way past where the PCB ends.

 Overall, the Gigabyte Radeon RX 6600 Eagle offers a pretty solid value and performance for the 1080p gamer, which is why we are giving it our seal of approval.
-Those who are looking for a slightly more affordable upgrade for an older card may want to check out this variant of the RX 6600 XT.
+Those who are looking for a slightly more affordable upgrade for an older card may want to check out this variant of the RX 6600.

 Gigabyte Radeon RX 6600 Eagle Price and Availability